trungnus96/studie-react-redux/README.md

 * Faster and better user experiences.
 * Remove all overlapping modals.
 * Remove all unnecessary page reload.
-* More compact written codes.
+* More compact written codes (comparing to my Angular version :yum:)
 * **Not contain admin features** :tired_face:

+### What are missing?
+* Administrative features for admin user.
+* Contact form
+* Introduction page

 ### Install
 ```